TemKaa1337/container/docs/01_configuration/01_instance_of_iterator.md

-# Using tagged iterators
+# Using instance of iterators

-Sometimes you need to inject a collection of objects which are somehow related with each other or have something similar.
+This works pretty much the same as `TaggedIterator` but with all classes which are instances of specific class/interface.
-For example, you have a set of operations on data and each operation can support given data set or not.
-In this case you want to have a general entrypoint for any data processing.
+You can pass abstract classes there, interfaces and regular classes.

-Example tagging classes using config:
+Example binding instance of classes using config:
 ```php
 <?php